Budget 2023: Fears as oil price drops 3% to $73.87 per barrel

 ”In our case, we had a different challenge – security challenge – that became very manifest in early-2022.
 And of course, we took definite steps to bring back production and this is paying up.

-“For instance, in around July, our net crude oil, excluding condensate, came down to around 1 million bpd.
-That is the lowest ever in the history of our country and our industry.”
+“For instance, in around July, our net crude oil, excluding condensate, came down to around one million bpd.
+That is the lowest ever in the history of our country and our industry.

 Disclaimer